proycon/flat/README.rst

 recommend the latter.
 To this end, you need a ``wsgi`` script, copy and edit the provided ``template.wsgi`` for your situation.

+(TODO: Further instructions will follow, feel free to poke me if you are waiting for this now)

 =============================================
 Screenshots